 Prinsengracht is one of the most picturesque streets in Amsterdam, full of green trees, historical Dutch buildings and boats floating along the canal.
 The secret annex, tucked away behind a bookshelf in a building at Prinsengracht 263, hid Anne Frank and her family for two years during World War II, before they were eventually discovered.
 After the war ended, Otto Frank, the only surviving member of his family, returned to Amsterdam, and the Anne Frank House was restored and opened on May 3, 1960.
 The rest of the museum is a quiet memorial to all the lives lost during the Holocaust.
 On November 19, 2018, after two years of renewal work, King Willem-Alexander officially re-opened the museum.
 With this renewal, visitors will not only learn about Anne Frank and her life, but also about the Holocaust itself.

-Drawing crowds of over two million people a year, Rijksmuseum is the most-visited museum in the country.
-With a rotating display of around 8,000 objects (from an entire collection of one million), it may be most accurately compared to New York’s Met Museum, and houses works from all the most notable artists and historical periods on record.
-Conveniently located on the Museum Square, and free for admission to anyone under 18 (€17.50 for adults), the museum has recently reopened its main wing after a ten-year renovation, almost doubling its exhibition space.
-Breathtaking from inside and out, this museum of wonders has to be seen to be believed.
+Drawing over two million people a year, Rijksmuseum is the most-visited museum in the country.
+With a rotating display of around 8,000 artworks and objects (from an entire collection of one million), it may be most accurately compared to New York’s Met Museum, and houses works from all the most notable artists and historical periods.
+Conveniently located on Museum Square, and offering free admission to anyone under 18 (€17.50 for adults), the museum has recently reopened its main wing after a 10-year renovation, almost doubling its exhibition space.
+Breathtaking inside and out, this museum of wonders has to be seen to be believed.